noahzeldin/dissertation/mt_music_analysis.md

 ### Additional Calculations for Density

-**NB: This section will in all likelihood be deleted, since it ultimately did not figure into the final analysis.**
+**NB: This section will in all likelihood be deleted, since it ultimately was not included in the final analysis.**

 Translate texture to numeric value in new column: